-Need a little help in the mornings?
-Ham and Cheese Waffles can be made and frozen ahead of time, making them ready for breakfast in minutes.
-Ideal to serve for breakfast, brunch, and brinner.
+Got leftover ham?
+Use it all up in these delicious and savory Ham and Cheese Waffles!
+Savory waffles can be made and frozen ahead of time, making them ready for breakfast, brunch, or brinner in minutes.

 Does this sound familiar?

 After hitting the snooze about 5 times, you finally roll out of bed.
-Put your contacts in, get dressed, do your hair, then make some coffee.
+Put your contacts in, get dressed, feed the cat, do your hair, then make some coffee.

 Sit there for 30 minutes while drinking said coffee and try to find even an ounce of motivation to make breakfast.